-=Note→ For tax years beginning on or after January 1, 2003, the designated agent may make an election to treat all of the unitary group's income other than compensation as business income.
-For more information on making this election see

-Form IL-1120, Specific Instructions for Part 4, Line 26.
-If the election is made, write zero on Line 8.
+ENOTE For tax years beginning on or after January 1, 2003, the designated agent may make an election to treat all of the unitary group's income other than compensation as business income.
+For more information on making this election see Form IL-1120, Specific Instructions for Step 4, Line 26.
+If the election is made, write "0" on Line 25.